 Armor & Weapons

 Once on their horses, no matter how skilled their riders or horses were, they still were the target of lethal projectiles.
 Protection of warrior and horse would have been crucial.
 Parthia's cavalry was divided into two parts: light and heavy.
-The light cavalry consisted of archers on horseback.
-Dressed in tunic, trousers, and sometimes fabric headgear (pointed and possibly padded) their protection was from the speed and maneuverability of their horses and the fact they shot from a distance.
+The light cavalry units consisted of archers on horseback.
+Dressed in tunic, trousers, and sometimes fabric headgear (pointed and possibly padded) the protection of light infantry came from the speed and maneuverability of their horses and the fact they shot from a distance.

 The Parthian heavy cavalry, called cataphracts, on the other hand, consisted of a fully armored rider and horse.
 Protection for the rider would include mail or scale armor that covered the whole body: neck, torso, legs, and a metal helmet for the head.
 For the horse: scale armor would have also provided thorough protection for the animal's body.
 Weaponry for the cataphract rider would have included a long metal-tipped lance and long sword.